 - Vaginismus (difficulty experiencing vaginal penetrative play)

-- Anxiety stored in the body due to birth trauma
+- Anxiety stored in the body due to birth or other trauma

 If you have a Penis …..

 - Rapid ejaculalation (ejaculating quicker than you’d like, and used to be know as premature ejaculation)

 - Retrograde ejaculation (when ejaculate goes backwards into the bladder)